About Us

 What is the Northern Light Zen Center?

-The Northern Light Center is a member of the Kwan Um School of Zen (KUSZ), which was founded in 1972 by Zen Master Seung Sahn, a monk in the Korean Chogye Order and the first Korean Zen Master to live and teach in the west.
-The teachers and Zen masters at in our school have received authorization to teach from Zen Master Seung Sahn, the founding teacher of our school.
-Each teacher follows the teaching and ethical guidelines set forth by the Kwan Um School of Zen’s teachers’ group.
+Northern Light Center is a member center of the Kwan Um School of Zen (KUSZ), which was founded in 1972 by Zen Master Seung Sahn, a monk in the Korean Chogye Order and the first Korean Zen Master to live and teach in the west.
+The Teachers and Zen Masters in our school have received authorization to teach from Zen Master Seung Sahn or his Dharma heirs.
+Each Teacher follows the teaching and ethical guidelines set forth by the Kwan Um School of Zen’s Teachers’ group.

 Northern Light Zen Center offers Zen meditation as a spiritual practice.
-We recognize that Zen meditation may be very helpful to people in crisis or recovery, but want to stress that Zen meditation is not psychotherapy and does not replace a drug regimen.
-In certain circumstances we may recommend that an individual seek psychological counseling.
+We recognize that Zen meditation may be very helpful to people with emotional or psychological concerns, but want to stress that Zen meditation is not psychotherapy and does not replace prescribed medications.

 What about Northern Light Zen Center members and community?

-Members of our community support themselves and each other, coming together through Zen practice.
-Since we operate completely on a volunteer basis, we encourage members of our community who participate regularly to contribute to and serve the sangha as time, ability, and resources allow.
+Members of our community, encourage and support each other in their Zen practice.
+Because the Center depends entirely on volunteers, we encourage members of our community who participate regularly to contribute to and serve the sangha as time, ability, and resources allow.

-The Northern Light Zen Center is a non-profit corporation organized under the laws of the State of Maine.
-While we charge fees at retreats to cover the cost of food, camp rental, and teacher fees and transportation, there is never a fee for public dharma talks or regular group practice.
+Northern Light Zen Center is a non-profit corporation organized under the laws of the State of Maine.
+We charge fees at retreats to cover the cost of operating the Center.
 We strive to make Zen teaching and practice available to everyone.

 What is Northern Light Zen Center’s origin?

-Northern Light Center was started in 1992 by several students of KUSZ under the guidance of the Kwan Um School of Zen.
-Our first guiding teacher, Chong Hae Su Nim, was ordained a monk in 1996 and received inka from Zen Master Seung Sahn on April 7, 2001.
+Northern Light Center was started in 2002 by several students of KUSZ under the guidance of the Kwan Um School of Zen.
+Our first guiding teacher, Chong Hae Sunim, was ordained a monk in 1996 and received inka from Zen Master Seung Sahn on April 7, 2001.
 He provided the initial direction and encouragement for which we are very grateful.

 Zen Master Seung Sahn is the 78th teacher in his line of dharma transmission which extends back through the Chogye Order to Taego Pou (1301 – 1382), a student and dharma heir of Shih-Wu in China.
 Upstream of Shih-Wu we meet Nan-yuan, Lin-chi, Huang-Po, Pai-Chang, Matsu, and Hui-Neng, the Sixth Patriarch, from whom all Zen schools trace their ancestry.